-Rates for 2004/2005 are \$530 and \$560 monthly and are payable at the first of each month.
+Rates for 2005/2006 are \$546 and \$577 monthly and are payable at the first of each month.
 This includes access to the laundry room, cleaning of common areas, garbage removal, parking, utilities, high-speed Internet, satellite, and local phone service.

 Students wishing to apply should forward an application and deposit of \$250 to reserve space in this program.
 This deposit will be applied to the first month's rent.
-The deposit will be refunded up to, but not after, one month prior to your arrival date.
+The deposit will be refunded up to, but no later than, one month prior to your arrival date.
 Students are required to notify the residence office in writing, one month prior to their intent to terminate their residence agreement.